rancher/rancher.github.io/os/rancheros-tools/ros/console/index.md

 Status: Downloaded newer image for rancher/os-debianconsole:v0.5.0-rc3
 ```

-At the next reboot, RancherOS will use the debian console.
+At the next reboot, RancherOS will use the Debian console.